gunnar-unger/VmAPI/README.md

-JQuery library for communicating with a database server
+JavaScript library for communicating with a database server